Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Numerical Results

 \subsection{Joint Symbol Decoding and Noise Power Estimation}

 The second example illustrates how to apply the proposed theory to real-world problems for which designing a strictly optimal procedure becomes highly challenging.
 In this example, the proposed theory is applied to the problem of joint symbol decoding and noise power estimation.
 More precisely, we consider a $16$-\gls{qam} symbol which is transmitted over an \gls{awgn} channel with random noise power.
 The aim is to simultaneously infer the transmitted symbol and the noise power using as few samples as possible.
 Here, the inference of the transmitted symbol, i.e., the symbol decoding, is formulated as a hypothesis test.
-The signal model for the complex-valued received signal is given by
+The signal model for the complex-valued received signal is given by $\obsSingleScalar_n = \QAMsymbol[] + \noiseSingle_n\,,$ where $\QAMsymbol[]\in\{\QAMsymbol[1],\ldots,\QAMsymbol[16]\}$ is the transmitted symbol and $\noiseSingle_n$ is the noise process.
+The noise process is assumed to follow a circularly symmetric Gaussian distribution with zero-mean and variance $\sigma^2$.
+Hence, the conditional distribution of the received signal is given by